Four Hills Tournament 2024/2025: The competitions at a glance

-The Four Hills Tournament has been captivating the crowds for 70 years!
-In 1953, the ski jumping elite met for the first time in Garmisch-Partenkirchen for the traditional New Year’s competition.
-Since then, thousands of winter sports enthusiasts have made the pilgrimage to the other competitions in Oberstdorf, Innsbruck and the final in Bischofshofen every year.
-SnowTrex knows when and what is happening there and now provides details of all the venues of the 2023/24 Four Hills Tournament.
+The Four Hills Tournament has been captivating the crowds for over 70 years! in 1953, the ski jumping elite met for the first time in Garmisch-Partenkirchen for the traditional New Year’s competition.
+Since then, thousands of winter sports enthusiasts have made the pilgrimage every year to the other competitions in Oberstdorf, Innsbruck and the final in Bischofshofen, where Japan’s Ryoyu Kobayashi triumphed in 2024.
+SnowTrex knows when and what is happening there and now provides details of all the stops on the 2024/25 Four Hills Tournament.

 DateSki resortCountry